 What I am trying to do here is to show you that there is a better way to build, that will get the job done without a lot more cost, so read on and then search the web, I believe that you will not find a better answer, one that is both cost effective and energy efficient, beautiful and comfortable, bullet proof and long lasting.

 As you will read I have covered a wide range of building practices that are common throughout the US and discussed their merits and failures.
 As a licensed Contractor I've used many of these and seen them all first hand.
 I currently live off the grid in a rammed earth/bermed home that cost less than 15k when it was built 15 years ago.

 Anyone can own their own home that is tornado proof!
 Let us show you how.

-Introducing the new owner/builder block press:
+Introducing the new entry level automatic block press:

 (still made in America!)

 Email me email@example.com

 Please review this link at our main tornadoproof website at www.tornadoproof.us ! our contact emails and phone numbers are on that page as well as the bottom of this one.

 The last time I updated this page was in 2011 right after the destruction of both Joplin and Tuscaloosa as well as the surrounding areas.
 Today is June 4 2013 and the Oklahoma city area has been slammed twice in the past month!
 We extend our condolences as well as our sympathies to those of you who have lost so much.
 We would also like to offer a way for you to NOT have to go through this again!
 We do offer a solution and it will not cost much more (if any more) than a standard stick frame home!
 Plus our homes have a lot of benefits you would not get!
 So Call Vaughn, Blake or me (Dan) and we'd be happy to talk to you about rebuilding!